terrablue/gpbot/README.md

-# General programmers bot
+# Great programmers bot
-This is a bot for IRC to allow quick testing and comparing of code in different languages.
+IRC bot for quick testing and comparing of code in different languages.

 ## Currently supported interpreters (see also `src/interpreters`)